Preparing for Surgery

 The Day of Surgery: Checklist

 Dress in light, loose clothing.
-Button shirts are preferable to pullovers and are essential if you are having shoulder surgery.
-Loose, drawstrings pants are ideal.
 Do not wear makeup, nail polish, jewelry, hairspray, or perfume of any kind.

 BRING: